-It's Peruvian folk art.
+Peruvian folk art.
 The scene is in a wooden shadow box and the people inside are made from a mix of plaster and cooked potato.
-I bought a small one but didn't take a picture and it's bubble wrapped and will stay that way until I get home-
+I bought a small one but didn't take a picture.
+It's bubble wrapped and will stay that way until I get home-

 Lunch was ceviche in the San Pedro Mercado where the African Saint Martinez also 'lives'.
 In 1650, he wanted to be a Dominican monk- only problem was he was a mulato!
 The Dominicans weren't going to allow a black man into their order so they let him clean the monastery.
 He is responsible for many miracles and is always portrayed with a broom in his hand which is unfortunately hard to see in this picture-

 Llama foetus are offered to Pachamama as an offering for good health.
 They hang in the mercado-

 6 people left for the Amazon for 4 days and more are leaving tomorrow.
 I'm not going there nor to Machu Picchu because I did that in 2014 when I was here with an EF group from NBCHS.
 Still, I need to do something so I think I will go to Sacsaywaman tomorrow and maybe a couple other ruins.